zeyuid/zeyuid.github.io/_pages/about.md

 ## News
 [2025.12] We are organizing a workshop on Artificial Intelligence and Industrial IoT Security (<a href="https://aiots26.github.io/main/" style="text-decoration: none;"><font color="#e8873a">AIoTS 2026</font></a>), co-located with ACNS 2026.
 We warmly invite you to submit your excellent work!

-[2026.02] One paper on reverse-engineering controller variables of ICS pototol was accepted by IEEE TDSC.
+[2026.02] One paper on reverse-engineering controller variables of ICS protocol was accepted by IEEE TDSC.

 [2025.11] One paper on launching ICS attacks by exploiting protocol vulnerabilities was accepted by IEEE IOT-J.